Welcome to My Own Advisor and I look forward to engaging with you.

-Over the years of running this blog I’ve written a bunch of blogposts about saving and investing my way to a million dollar portfolio.
-We’re not there yet but we’re on our way.
+Over the years of running this blog I’ve written hundreds of posts about saving and investing.
+I’ve done this to chronicle our journey to financial independence.

-I’m far from a perfect saver and investor.
-You don’t have to be perfect.
-You just need the following ingredients:
+Well, I need to tell you I’m far from a perfect saver and investor.
+But you don’t have to be perfect.
+You just need the following behavioural ingredients:

 - Save early